CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 /// type=CR, answer=[tests/Namespaces/UnspecifiedUserClassNamespaceTest.php], filename=[UserApp.php,UserModel.php,Main.php]

-Correct the code so that it outputs the string `This is a user in App namespace.`.
+Correct the code so that it outputs the string `This is a user in the App namespace.`.

 ```php
 <?php